ThachNgocTran/MongoDB_Notes/README.md

 }
 ```

 n: number of documents returned.
 nscanned: number of documents scanned.
 (The closer to n, the better)
 cursor: BasicCursor, BTreeCursor (when index used!).
 scanAndOrder: if true, MongoDB sorts the result set manually (without using index).

+See [21] for origin posting.

 # References